Lower Bounds on Tree Covers: Technical Overview

 \subsection{Case $k=2$: the torus grid}

 The best distortion upper bound for the $k=2$ case is $\tilde O(\sqrt n)$ \cite{bartal2022covering}.
 Therefore, a natural first graph to try proving a matching lower bound on is the $\sqrt{n}\times \sqrt{n}$ grid.
 However, with a delicate design, two trees can actually cover the grid with distortion $O(1)$.
-See \Cref{apd: two trees} for an illustration.
+We present a sketch of the construction in \Cref{apd: two trees}.
+Two concurrent works \cite{le2025coveringeuclideanplanepair,bikeev2025treecoverssize2} independent to ours give a similar construction with a much detailed presentation.

 According to the lesson from the $k=1$ case, to make it harder for trees to cover, we should plant more cycles on the grid.
 Specifically, we connect each first-row vertex to their corresponding last-row vertex, and connect each first-column vertex to their corresponding last-column vertex, so the resulting graph is a torus grid.
 As we show next, this torus grid poses a $\Omega(\sqrt{n})$ distortion lower bound for two trees.